ChengHsiangLu/Final-Project/README.md

 ### Input all samples

-After testing with more files, now I will start putting all my samples in my script.
+After testing with more files, I started putting all my samples in my script.
 All samples are in the "HTseq\_counts\_files" folder.
-I create a "all" folder which keeps all my samples in "GDC" folder on my Desktop.
+I created a "all" folder which keeps all my samples in "GDC" folder on my Desktop.

 ```
 #htseq-count input